A Field Guide to the

 Hunting Style

-Active diurnal hunter.
+Active daytime hunter.
 No snare web.
 Drags a silk dragline while stalking.

 Habitat